jvilk/mitmproxy-node/README.md

 ## Pre-requisites

 * [`mitmproxy`](https://mitmproxy.org/) must be installed and runnable from the terminal.
 Tested with 2.0.2.
-* Python 3.5, since I use the new async/await syntax in the mitmproxy plugin
+* Python 3.6, since I use the new async/await syntax in the mitmproxy plugin
-* `cd scripts; python setup.py install`
-* `npm install` to pull in Node dependencies.
+* `npm install` to pull in Node and PIP dependencies.

 ## Using